joshuar/go-hass-agent/README.md

 > to limitations with the Home Assistant architecture, these cannot be combined
 > in a single place.

+To disable MQTT features again, navigate back to the preferences URL above and toggle **_Use MQTT_** off, or, run the command `go-hass-agent config --no-mqtt-enabled`.

 [⬆️ Back to Top](#-table-of-contents)

 #### Custom D-Bus Controls